vacp2p/rfc/content/docs/rfcs/23/README.md

 Below we outline some examples where this might apply.

-### Pubsub topic format

-PubSub topics SHOULD follow the following structure:

-`/waku/2/TopicName/Encoding`

-This namespaced structure makes things like compatibility and discoverability and automatic handling of new topics easier.
-For example, if the encoding of the payload is changed, compression is introduced, etc.

-For more on this format of PubSub topics, see [Ethereum 2 P2P spec](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/phase0/p2p-interface.md#topics-and-messages) where inspiration for this format was taken from.

 ### Separation of two applications example

-Let's say we have some M2M topic that is heavy and experience a lot of heavy traffic and a Status Network one.
+Let's say we have two different topics that are both experience heavy traffic but are completely separate in terms of problem domain and infrastructure.
 This can be segregated into:

 ```
 /waku/2/waku-status/proto